-Pacific Rim Conservation conducts and manages several predator control projects in Hawaii, and has successfully conducted several predator eradications in Hawaii both on offshore islets and from within fenced areas.
-On most islands throughout the Pacific region, alien terrestrial mammals (rodents, mongoose, mustelids, cats, dogs, and ungulates) pose a serious threat to native biota that did not evolve with mammalian predators and lack natural defenses against these animals.
+Pacific Rim Conservation conducts and manages several predator control projects in Hawaii, including successful predator eradications on offshore islets and within fenced areas.
+On many islands throughout the Pacific region, alien terrestrial mammals (rodents, mongooses, mustelids, cats, dogs, and ungulates) pose a serious threat to native biota that did not evolve with mammalian predators and lack natural defenses against these animals.
 We work with State and Federal agencies and other pest control organizations to ensure that animal welfare guidelines are followed and that the most current, effective, and humane techniques are employed.
 Methods include live trapping, snap trapping, and poison bait stations.
-Our staff are certified restricted pesticide applicators.
+Our staff are certified restricted-use pesticide applicators.

 Predator control to protect the Oahu Elepaio

-For 20 years, we have conducted control of alien rodents to reduce nest predation and improve survival of Oahu Elepaio, and monitoring efficacy of the rodent control program, in collaboration with the Hawaii Division of Forestry and Wildlife, the U.S. Army, and the Nature Conservancy of Hawaii.
-When rats are trapped, twice as many Elepaio pairs successfully raise a chick and fewer females are eaten.
+For more than 20 years, we have controlled black rats to reduce nest predation and improve survival of the Oahu Elepaio, an endangered forest bird endemic to the island of Oahu, in collaboration with the Hawaii Division of Forestry and Wildlife, the U.S. Army, and the Nature Conservancy of Hawaii.
+Nest predation by alien rats is the most serious threat to this bird, and rat control has become the cornerstone of the recovery strategy.
+When rats are controlled, twice as many Elepaio pairs successfully raise a chick and fewer females are eaten.
 For more information on this project and on the Oahu Elepaio, visit www.elepaio.org.
-For published results of this work, see Report #22
+For published results of this work, see Report 82 Report 66 Report #22

 Predator control to protect Red-tailed Tropicbirds

-For 11 years, we have conducted control of alien rodents and mongoose to reduce nest predation and improve survival of a small Red-tailed Tropicbird colony on Oahu, and monitoring efficacy of the control program.
-Results have been highly positive with both the reproductive success and colony growth rate increasing as a result of the work.
+For 11 years, we have controlled alien mongooses and rats to reduce nest predation and improve survival of a small Red-tailed Tropicbird colony on Oahu, and we have monitored the effect of the predator control.
+Predator control has allowed this struggling colony to flourish and grow; it is now the third largest colony of this species in the main Hawaiian Islands.
 For published results of this work, see Report #95.